 - Indirect evidence is vital to proving relationships and answering research questions.
 This type of evidence may not directly answer a specific research question, but combined with other indirect evidence findings, we are able to “build a case” for relationships.
 Understand the significance of relevant indirect evidence in all retrieved sources.

 A recent client case illustrates many of these research principles.
-Identifying the owner is the first step in researching an enslaved person before Emancipation.
+Identifying the owner was an important step in researching the enslaved person before Emancipation.
 In 1870, the neighbor of a former slave Simon Cooper [names have been changed] and his children was John Cooper, a white man.
 While Simon Cooper held no real estate and $400 of personal property, his neighbor, John Cooper, owned $2500 of real estate and $1200 of personal property.

 Only one Cooper family owned slaves in White County, Tennessee on the 1860 slave schedule, enslaving a 45-year-old female and a 12-year-old female; neither slave was the right age or gender to be Simon Cooper.
 Research efforts shifted to the probate records of the county and led to a breakthrough.
 In 1834 John Cooper, Sr. willed his “negro boy named Simon” to his wife, Rebecca.